fifth-postulate/postscript-whisperer/workshop/guide/src/tool/drawing.md

 ![The difference between "closing" a path by hand and using `closepath`](../../image/generated/closepath.png)

 ## Relative drawing primitive
-The above drawing primitives all accept operands that are coordinates are global.
+The above drawing primitives all accept operands.
+When the operands are coordinates they are global.
 For example if you want to draw a square with the lower left corner at 10 10 and with side length of 30 one could use the following program

 ```ps
 10 10 moveto